tempflip/CarND-Vehicle-Detection/README.md

 #### Predictions

 For predictions I'm using the previously trained classifier.
+It is important that the data from the chunks should be normalized.

 ```
 preds = clf.predict(scaler.transform([features_from_img(ch) for ch in chunks]))